choiseoyoon0330/Traffic-Flow-Prediction/README.md

 # QI-14th-Program
-This is the project repository for Group 1 of the 14th Qualcomm Institute AI Development Project.
+This is the project repository for Group 1 of the 14th Qualcomm Institute AI Research-focused Project.

 > ## Prediction of Highway Traffic Flow Based on Artificial Intelligence Algorithms Using California Traffic Data
 >